iguananaut/iguananaut.net/content/pages/about.rst

 Prior to that I did some hacking for shady three-letter agencies.

-I live in Orsay, France with my wife `Céline`_ and our two cats.
-In my free time I like playing with the cats, learning languages, theoretical physics, and playing `Ingress`_ (ENL).
+I live in Orsay, France with my partner Irina and our two cats.
+In my free time I like playing with the cats, playing Beat Saber, trying to learn French, and working to obtain my private pilot's license.
 In the past I've also lived in Japan and Mexico, and have basic competence in Japanese and Spanish (French I'm still working on).
 My first name is Erik, but since I have come out as non-binary and transfemme I use my middle name Madison more often, but in the wild you will encounter both.
 Pronouns: they/them.

 Publications
 ------------